opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

 ## Deploying ExternalDNS on CCE

-We are going to deploy ExternalDNS with Helm and we are going to specify [OpenStack's Designate](https://www.openstack.org/software/releases/dalmatian/components/designate) as the ExternalDNS provider via the [out-of-tree webhook](https://github.com/inovex/external-dns-openstack-webhook).
+We are going to deploy ExternalDNS with Helm and we are going to specify [T Cloud Public DNS Service](https://www.t-cloud-public.com/en/products-services/core-services/domain-name-service) as the ExternalDNS provider via the designated T Cloud Public [out-of-tree webhook](https://github.com/opentelekomcloud/external-dns-t-cloud-public-webhook).

 1. Create **clouds.yaml** in your working directory: